 Apparently, R500 is able to reproduce STPPs but only those in the low-wavenumber part of the spectrum.
-To provide more insight into the higher-wavenumber parts and to cover the entire period of the "Expedition Clockwork Ocean", R100 was initialised from R500 on 15 June 00:00 and integrated until 29 June 00:00.
-Based on the experience with R500, the surface fluxes in R100 were turned offand different.
+To provide more insight into the higher-wavenumber parts, R100 was initialised from R500 on 15 June 00:00 and integrated until 29 June 00:00.
+Based on the experience with R500, the surface fluxes in R100 were turned off.
 This is indeed a strong simplification and the model results may differ significantly from the reality.
 However, it helps to understand the evolution and the dynamics of submesoscale processes, which are controlled primarily by potential vorticity conservation in the adiabatic limit (McWilliams, 2008).
 Different formulations and coefficients for the horizontal eddy viscosity and diffusivity were tested.
-The best results were obtained from a model run with monoharmonic mixing for the momentum and biharmonic mixing for the tracers (Table 2).
+The best results were obtained from a model run with mono-harmonic mixing for the momentum and biharmonic mixing for the tracers (Table 2).
 This choice caused a minimum damping of STPPs, and a better representation of small-scale details without numerical noise.
 Moreover, as R100 is rather expensive in terms of computer resources, the vertical mixing was parameterised with KPP instead of the time-consuming GLS scheme.
-From a TKEKE analysis, the spin-up time was an estimated 2 days.
-Hence, a 6-day spin-up period starting on 15 June was sufficient to produce statistically equilibrated fields at the beginning of the survey on 20 June.
+From a KE analysis, the spin-up time was an estimated 2 days.
+Hence, a 6-day spin-up period starting on 15 June was sufficient to produce statistically equilibrated fields on 20 June and thereafter.